-- A small Swiss charity, Giving For A Better Future, has money specifically for the employment of Greek teachers.
-They use our space for teaching but we are not involved with their organisation further than this or with the paying of the teachers.
+A small Swiss charity, Giving For A Better Future, raised money specifically for the employment of Greek teachers.
+They previously used our space for teaching but we were not involved with their organisation further than this or with the paying of the teachers.

-- Kairos Stiftung, a small Swiss foundation
+Kairos Stiftung, a small Swiss foundation

-- Peace Club Zurich organised a weekend of club nights, donating all profits and wages.
+Peace Club Zurich organised a weekend of club nights, donating all profits and wages.

-- Smartpeace Foundation, a Swiss charity who supports projects that promote peaceful relationships between human beings, and groups of different origins, ethnicities and religions.
+Smartpeace Foundation, a Swiss charity who supports projects that promote peaceful relationships between human beings, and groups of different origins, ethnicities and religions.

-- Swiss Counselling Service for Women Suffering from Violence (BIF)
+Swiss Counselling Service for Women Suffering from Violence (BIF)

-We have done the construction work in the building ourselves and have also built or repurposed the majority of our own furniture from pallets, doors, glass and furniture found in the street.
+We have done the construction work in the buildings ourselves and have also built or repurposed the majority of our own furniture from pallets, doors, glass and furniture found in the street.

-- None of the groups that donate to us impose criteria on how we develop the project.
+None of the groups that donate to us impose criteria on how we develop the project.
 We are autonomous in all the decisions we take regarding this space and would not accept money from groups who tried to impose any restrictions upon us.

 The information we provide